-Nova Scotia?
-It's a place of cozy cliff-side villages and colorful cities where fun-loving locals celebrate their Celtic roots and Maritime culture with plenty of live music -- a place as much famed for its luscious lobster as lively fiddlers.
+Nova Scotia is a place of cozy cliff-side villages and colourful cities where fun-loving locals celebrate their Celtic roots and Maritime culture with plenty of live music -- a place as much famed for its luscious lobster as lively fiddlers.
 The nature is spectacular, particularly the enormous Bay of Fundy tides, and rugged expanses of Cape Breton Island.
 But there's as much action in the bustling towns and cities as on the ocean or trails.
 Use this bucket list to check off the top must-sees and dos in Canada's far-east Atlantic province.

 The Cabot Trail

-Try one of 26 hikes, especially the dramatic four-and-a-half-mile Skyline Trail that skirts along a steep headland cliff.
+Try one of 26 hikes, especially the dramatic seven-and-a-half-kilometre Skyline Trail that skirts along a steep headland cliff.
 Watch for bald eagles, bear, moose, and pods of Atlantic pilot whales, and go in the early morning for optimal conditions.
-The four-and-a-half-mile Franey Trail loop rewards trekkers with panoramic views from the top.
-Other options: horseback riding, cycling, boating, and kayaking; and in winter, Nordic skiing and snowmobiling.
+The also seven-and-a-half-kilometre Franey Trail loop rewards trekkers with panoramic views from the top.
+Other options: horseback riding, cycling, boating, and kayaking in summer, Nordic skiing and snowmobiling in winter.
 There's so much to do and see, make sure to custom design your visit to match your preferences.

 Nova Scotia means "New Scotland."
-Proud Nova Scotians are passionate about their Scottish roots -- and music, live music.
-It's part of the fabric of life.
-Don't leave without taking in a performance.
+Proud Nova Scotians are passionate about nearly as passionate about their Scottish roots as they are live music.
+It's part of the fabric of local life, so don't leave the province without taking in a performance.
 If you can, visit during the international Celtic Colours, an October festival that draws 250 performers, musicians, storytellers, and singers to communities all over Cape Breton Island.
 You can find a concert almost anywhere -- in a town square or old barn.
 In Mabou, the Red Shoe Pub's fiddlers are fabled.
-The pub is on the Ceilidh Trail, too: a scenic 66-mile drive along Cape Breton's dramatic west coast, dotted with quaint villages perched on cliffs, beaches, trails, artist's studios, pubs, Canada's first links golf course (meaning old-style), and the Glenora Inn & Distillery.
+The pub is on the Ceilidh Trail, too: a scenic 100-kilometre drive along Cape Breton's dramatic west coast, dotted with quaint villages perched on cliffs, beaches, trails, artist's studios, pubs, Canada's first links golf course (meaning old-style), and the Glenora Inn & Distillery.
 Pronounced "kay-lee," "ceilidh" is Gaelic for "party" -- and that's exactly what you'll find along the trail.

 Nova Scotia is synonymous with lobster - delicate and succulent Atlantic lobster.
 But any fresh-caught seafood here is delectable: scallops, mussels, oysters, crab, and fish -- especially mackerel.
 Join a seaside lobster boil, sample at an oyster bar, or do a self-driving tour along the designated Nova Scotia Seafood Trail.
 If you really want to delve into it, take a basics cooking class at gorgeously rustic Trout Point Lodge, a wilderness resort and hotel The New York Times says is "worth a visit no matter what the season."
 The resort's top-rated cooking and wine school specializes in gourmet, hands-on prep of the ocean's bounty.